GoogleCloudPlatform/ramble/lib/ramble/docs/configuration_files.rst

 Some of these apply changes to Ramble's internals, while some modify the experiments ramble generates.

-This document will describe each config section and its purpose.
-This document will not cover the workspace configuration file, which has its own document.
+This document describes each config section and its purpose.
+This document does not cover the :ref:`workspace configuration file<workspace-config>`, which has its own document.

 Ramble's configuration logic closely follows
 `Spack's configuration logic <https://spack.readthedocs.io/en/latest/configuration.html>`.